Terms & Conditions for Wandsworth Artists Open House 2019

 - LBW reserves the right to amend these Terms and Conditions from time to time when deemed reasonable and necessary to do so.

 - It is the responsibility of the Artist to check the Terms and Conditions that apply to WAOH2019.

-- ELC shall not be liable for failure to perform any obligation under these Terms and Conditions to the extent that the failure is caused by Force Majeure.
-For the purposes of these Terms and Conditions, “Force Majeure” means any cause beyond ELC’s control including, without limitation, an act of God, war, insurrection, riot, civil disturbances, acts of terrorism (or the threat thereof), fire, explosion, flood, royal mourning, national mourning, theft of essential equipment, malicious damage, strike, lock out, storm, third party injunction, national defence requirements and/or acts of national or local governments.
+- LBW shall not be liable for failure to perform any obligation under these Terms and Conditions to the extent that the failure is caused by Force Majeure.
+For the purposes of these Terms and Conditions, “Force Majeure” means any cause beyond LBW’s control including, without limitation, an act of God, war, insurrection, riot, civil disturbances, acts of terrorism (or the threat thereof), fire, explosion, flood, royal mourning, national mourning, theft of essential equipment, malicious damage, strike, lock out, storm, third party injunction, national defence requirements and/or acts of national or local governments.

 - Should any part of this agreement be declared unenforceable or invalid, the remainder of the Terms and Conditions shall continue to be valid and enforceable.

 - These Terms and Conditions shall be governed by English law and those bound by them hereby submit to the exclusive jurisdiction of the English courts in connection herewith.

 Completion of payment for registration indicates your acceptance of the Terms and Conditions above.

 If you need advice on any of these areas or you are having issues with

 your registration you can contact Wandsworth Arts service at email@example.com.

 Wandsworth Arts service, 17/09/2019